-Annual 22News Toys for Tots drive comes to a close
+Annual 22News Toys For Tots drive comes to a close

 CHICOPEE, Mass.
-(WWLP) – Thousands of toys will soon be on their way to local children in need.
-That’s thanks to your generosity during the 22News annual Toys for Tots drive, which officially ended Monday night.
+(WWLP) – Thousands of toys will soon be on their way to local children in need, thanks to your generosity during the annual 22News Toys for Tots drive which officially ended Monday night.

-Just Monday, nearly 5 truckloads and 2 vans full of toys left our lobby, with more to be taken Tuesday.
-Each toy will go to the Toys for Tots warehouse, where the U.S. Marine Corps. coordinators will sort and distribute them.
+Just Monday nearly 5 truck loads and 2 vans full of toys left our lobby, the rest will be taken Tuesday.
+Each toy will go to the Toys for Tots warehouse where coordinators will sort and distribute them.

-This season, the Marine Corps. has already wrapped and distributed 14,000 toys across western Massachusetts.
-Thanks to your support, they will continue distributing toys up until Christmas.
+This season the U.S. Marine Corps has already wrapped and distributed 14,000 toys across western Massachusetts.
+Thanks to your support they will continue distributing toys up until Christmas.

 “It’s amazing to see that the community put out this year and doubled what they did last year,” said Primary Coordinator for Toys for Tots, Sgt.
 Almahdei Mousa.